 Ambiance: Relaxed, home vibes and good music, where you can even bring your own vinyl records.
 They even have their own Spotify chill music Playlist that you must follow.

-Also located on the promenade, Manhattan is an affordable and delicious option.
+Also located close to the promenade in Pedregalejo, Manhattan is an affordable and delicious option.
+Great pitufos with coffee for 3 euros (you won't get a breakfast any cheaper than this!).
+They also have a great tortilla de patatas with onions and cheap wine by the glass and cañas!
 They offer varied breakfasts and occasional events, giving it a special ambiance. - Al Sur

 Bars and Tapas